jrbarnid-sudo/take-home-assignment/README.md

 }
 ```

 ## Front-end Application
 The front-end should run as its own process.
 You're free to bootstrap the project however you like, but we recommend using a tool like [create-react-app](https://github.com/facebook/create-react-app).
-The front-end should make HTTP requests to the backend
+The front-end should make HTTP requests to the backend to retrieve, create, and update todos.
+Your application will be graded on the following criteria:

 ##### Requirements
 - [ ] The user can create a todo with a title via a form.